-Facebook Stories allow users to share, discover, interact and engage with content on a vertical screen.
-Facebook Stories ads are full screen, vertical advertisements that appear between user stories on the Facebook platform.
+Facebook Stories allows users to share, discover, interact and engage with content on a vertical screen.
+Their ads are full-screen, vertical advertisements that appear between user stories on the Facebook platform.
 Video Stories ads can run anywhere from 1 to 15 seconds, while image ads in this format can appear for up to 6 seconds, and swipe up calls-to-action allow marketers to prompt users to visit their target landing page.
 These ads look similar to Instagram and Snapchat Stories, creating an immersive full-screen visual experience.

 Below, we’ve outlined best practices to use for developing Facebook Stories ad creative.

 1. Use Good Quality Visuals on Facebook Stories

 Facebook Stories employ full-screen visuals.
 So, if you opt to display an ad in this format, it means you can’t compromise on flat visuals.
 Due to the fact that users are able to swipe off a story, ad creative must be compelling and engaging and motivate the user to click on the call-to-action.
 Facebook suggests using minimal text at no more than 20% per piece of creative content.